OctoPrint/OctoPrint/docs/features/safemode.rst

   * by setting the option ``server.startOnceInSafeMode`` in :ref:`config.yaml <sec-configuration-config_yaml>`
     to ``true`` and restarting

-The last two options will have OctoPrint enable safe mode only for the next server start - once you restart OctoPrint again, safe mode will be disabled again.
+The first two options will have OctoPrint enable safe mode only for the next server start - once you restart OctoPrint again, safe mode will be disabled again.

 .. _fig-features-safemode-systemmenu: